 I recently purchased a copy of Thomas Keller’s Bouchon book.
 I don’t often buy cookbooks as I find that they spend too much time collecting dust and I only try a handful of recipes out.
 But there’s something about Thomas Keller’s books.
 I love the writing, the format, just about everything.

 I love visiting Bouchon bakery, so being provided with the recipes and tips to make TK’s baked goods is really great.
 I’m determined to bake my way through most of the book.

 After spending an evening reading the book, I chose his chocolate chip cookies as my first recipe.
 I always buy the chocolate chip cookies when I’m at a Bouchon Bakery.
 While my favorite chocolate chip cookie will likely always be the New York Times/Jacque Torres’ recipe, Bouchon makes a chocolate chip cookie with strong hints of molasses and dark brown sugar that is really good too.

 Despite the recipe looking easy enough, Keller’s recipe is full of very precise steps.
 I have to confess, I tried to skip some of these precise steps and I think it might account for why my cookies don’t look quite as good as the ones I purchase at the bakery.

 Nevertheless, they taste good.
 I loved the enormous size.
 I was a little taken aback that the recipe makes only six cookies after so much work, but they were six very, very big cookies.
 The insides is fudgy and chewy, the outside crunchy.
 You can definitely detect the molasses flavor, which adds a nice wintery touch to these cookies.

 Hopefully I stick to my goal about baking my way through the book.
-I definitely want to eventually make TK’s famed macarons and there’s a couple other holiday cookie recipes I have bookmarked.
+I definitely want to eventually make TK’s famed macarons and chocolate bouchon and there’s a couple other holiday cookie recipes I have bookmarked.